Convicts in Australia: Cessation of transportation

 The continuation of transportation to Van Diemen's Land saw the rise of a well-coordinated anti-transportation movement, especially following a severe economic depression in the early 1840s.
 Transportation was temporarily suspended in 1846 but soon revived with overcrowding of British gaols and clamour for the availability of transportation as a deterrent.
 By the late 1840s most convicts being sent to Van Diemen's Land (plus those to Victoria) were designated as "exiles" and were free to work for pay while under sentence.
 In 1850 the Australasian Anti-Transportation League was formed to lobby for the permanent cessation of transportation, its aims being furthered by the commencement of the Australian gold rushes the following year.
 The last convict ship to be sent from England, the St. Vincent, arrived in 1853, and on 10 August Jubilee festivals in Hobart and Launceston celebrated 50 years of European settlement with the official end of transportation.

-Transportation continued in small numbers to Western Australia.
+Transportation to Western Australia began in 1850 and continued in small numbers until the end of transportation to Australia in total.
 The last convict ship, Hougoumont, left Britain in 1867 and arrived in Western Australia on 10 January 1868.
 In all, about 164,000 convicts were transported to the Australian colonies between 1788 and 1868 onboard 806 ships.
-Convicts were made up of English and Welsh (70%), Irish (24%), Scottish (5%), and the remaining 1% from the British outposts in India and Canada, Maoris from New Zealand, Chinese from Hong Kong, and slaves from the Caribbean.
+Convicts were made up of English and Welsh (70%), Irish (24%), Scottish (5%), and the remaining 1% from the British outposts in India and Canada, Māori from New Zealand, Chinese from Hong Kong, and slaves from the Caribbean.

-Samuel Speed, who died 150 years after the arrival of the First Fleet, is believed to have been the last surviving transported convict.
-Born in Birmingham in 1841, he was transported to Western Australia in 1866 after deliberately committing a crime – setting fire to a haystack – in order to escape homelessness.
+Samuel Speed, who died 150 years after the arrival of the First Fleet and 70 years after the arrival of the last convict ship, is believed to have been the last surviving transported convict.
+Born in Birmingham in 1841, he was tried in Oxfordshire for setting fire to a haystack in 1863.
+Homeless, he had set the fire as a deliberate ploy to be arrested and obtain shelter in a cell.
+Speed was transported to Western Australia in 1866, arriving in Fremantle aboard the Belgravia on 3 July.
 He was conditionally released in 1869 and was granted his certificate of freedom two years later.
-He worked in construction and was not convicted of any further crimes, dying in Perth in 1938.
+He initially found work as a general servant before working in bridge construction, proceeding to work for various companies around Western Australia.
+Speed lived a law-abiding life, never being convicted of any further crimes.
+He retired to an old men's home in Perth where he died in 1938.